-7.4 Detrimental action does not include legitimate management action, for example, disciplining an employee for misconduct or placing them on performance management due to their work performance.
+Detrimental action or victimisation does not include legitimate management action, for example, disciplining an employee for misconduct or placing them on performance management due to their work performance.

-7.6 People who make protected disclosures about themselves are still liable for their own misconduct.
+People who make disclosures about themselves are still liable for their own misconduct.

-7.7 State Trustees should proactively manage the risk of detrimental action and document the measures it has taken.
+State Trustees will proactively manage the risk of detrimental action and document the measures it has taken.

-8.1 State Trustees management is responsible for ensuring that persons making a protected disclosure are protected from direct and indirect detrimental action, and maintaining a workplace culture that is supportive of protected disclosures being made.
+State Trustees management is responsible for ensuring that persons making a disclosure are protected from direct and indirect detrimental action, and maintaining a workplace culture that is supportive of disclosures of misconduct and improper conduct being made.

-8.2 State Trustees may appoint a Welfare Manager to monitor the needs of the person making a protected disclosure, regardless of whether they are internal or external to the organisation, and to provide advice and support.
+State Trustees may — with the consent of the person making a disclosure — appoint a Welfare Manager to monitor the needs of the person making a disclosure, regardless of whether they are internal or external to the organisation, and to provide advice and support.
 The Welfare Manager may also be required to manage the needs of friends, family or associates of the discloser, as well as witnesses and other people involved in an investigation as appropriate.
-A Welfare Manager will only be required where a protected disclosure proceeds to investigation.
+A Welfare Manager will only be required where a public interest disclosure proceeds to investigation.

 - In the event of a disclosure from a person within State Trustees, is close enough in the organisation to that person to be able to maintain supervision of their welfare needs.

 - Has sufficient authority within State Trustees to protect them and report any instances of detrimental action.

 - Is not the subject of the disclosure or otherwise involved in the investigation.